texstudio-org/texstudio/utilities/manual/source/getting_started.md

 On the left we have the *side panel* which is currently showing an empty structure view.
 On the lower right you see the *messages panel* which can be switched to the [*log panel*](compiling.md#the-log-files), the *preview panel*, or the *search results panel*.
 The toolbar allows easy access to some often needed functions, three of them are marked as we will use them soon.
-The central toolbar offers access to some common latex commands as we will see.
+The central toolbar offers access to some common LaTeX commands as we will see.

 ## Create a first document
 LaTeX needs some configuration code in the document.
 The [Quick Start Wizard](editing.md#setting-the-preamble-of-a-tex-document) offers an easy way to set up a typical document.